Ten Years On: Stalking in Kirklees, Policing and Support for Victims

 Research Team, Partners and Funders

-The research is being funded by the Economic and Social Research Council, as part of their program ‘Partner with the police to tackle violence against women’.
+The research was funded by the Economic and Social Research Council, as part of their program ‘Partner with the police to tackle violence against women’.

 Project Objectives

-Overall the project aims to establish a clearer picture of stalking in Kirklees, including how West Yorkshire Police are currently policing stalking and identifying gaps in support for survivors.
+Overall the project aimed to establish a clearer picture of stalking in Kirklees, including how West Yorkshire Police were policing stalking and identifying gaps in support for survivors.

 Research Methods

-The project will adopt a trauma informed approach to research and is informed by the principles of participatory action research.
+The project adopted a trauma informed approach to research and was informed by the principles of participatory action research.

 Stalking Hub